bendelv/B3_LSDS/README.md

 the reference paper the amount of work is exponential w.r.t the number of 0s.

 #Broadcast system

   *Broadcast a new key/value to all users which update buffer.
 Create merkel tree at time t, how to know if all users mine the same block?
-Consensus
+Consensus, which one?

 ## Todo

 1. ~~implement single blockchain.~~